chromaui/chromatic-docs/workflow.md

 <details>
 <summary>How to assign designers and PMs to review?</summary>

-Use the Assign Reviewers link on the PR Activity screen to choose reviewers from the project’s collaborators.
+Use the Assign Reviewers link on the PR Activity page to choose reviewers from the project’s collaborators.
 Reviewers will be emailed a link to the PR screen to begin their review.

 ![assign reviewers by picking from your list of collaborators](img/assign-reviewers.gif)